autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-meta-repository/creating-autoware-meta-repository.md

 If you set up multiple types of vehicles, adding a suffix like `autoware.vehicle_A` or `autoware.vehicle_B` is recommended

-### 2. Custamize your autoware.repos for your enviroment
+### 2. Custoamize your autoware.repos for your environment

-You need to custmize `autoware.repos` for your own vehicle's Autoware.
+You need to customize `autoware.repos` for your own vehicle's Autoware.

 For example, if you want to customize the parameters in your `individual_params` or `autoware_launch` package to fit your vehicle, you can modify the configuration of each package and use them accordingly.